 In the Matter of

-District Business Conduct Committee for District No. 3.
+District Business Conduct Committee for District No. 1, AMENDED DECISION

-Complainant,
+Complainant, Complaint No. C01970012

-VS.
+vs. District No. 1 (SF)

-Monterey Bay Securities, Inc. Aptos, California
+Monterey Bay Securities, Inc. Aptos, California Dated: July 9, 1998

 and

 Kenneth Mark Doolittle Aptos, California,

 Respondents.

-DECISION

-Complaint No. C01970012

-District No. 1 (SF)

-Dated: July 2, 1998

-This matter was called for review pursuant to NASD Procedural Rule 9312.
-After a review of the entire record in this matter, we affirm the DBCC's findings that Monterey Bay Securities, Inc. ("MBS" or "the Firm") and Kenneth M. Doolittle ("Doolittle") violated Conduct Rules 2110 and 3010 by failing to have supervisory procedures and plans to address the continuing education requirements (cause one); and, as a consequence of the entry of an arbitration award of \$103,000 against the respondents, violated Conduct Rule 2110 and various other requirements with respect to net capital (cause two), telegraphic notice (cause three), and Form BD, Form U-4, and Form U-5 update requirements (cause four).
-Based on our review, we affirm the DBCC's issuance of a Letter of Caution concerning continuing education deficiencies
+This matter was called for review pursuant to NASD Procedural Rule 9312.1 After a review of the entire record in this matter, we affirm the DBCC's findings that Monterey Bay Securities, Inc. ("MBS" or "the Firm") and Kenneth M. Doolittle ("Doolittle") violated Conduct Rules 2110 and 3010 by failing to have supervisory procedures and plans to address the continuing education requirements (cause one); and, as a consequence of the entry of an arbitration award of \$103,000 against the respondents, violated Conduct Rule 2110 and various other requirements with respect to net capital (cause two), telegraphic notice (cause three), and Form BD, Form U-4, and Form U-5 update requirements (cause four).
+Based on our review, we affirm the DBCC's issuance of a Letter of Caution concerning continuing education deficiencies as to cause one, as well as the DBCC's sanctions as to the remaining violations.
+MBS and Doolittle are thus each censured; fined \$3,750, jointly and severally; and assessed costs of \$769.90, jointly and severally; and Doolittle is ordered to requalify as a

-The National Business Conduct Committee ("NBCC") of NASD Regulation, Inc. ("NASD Regulation") called this case for review, to examine whether the low sanctions imposed by the District Business Conduct Committee for District No. 3 ("DBCC") were warranted in light of the findings of violations.
+1 The National Business Conduct Committee ("NBCC") of NASD Regulation, Inc. ("NASD Regulation") called this case for review, to examine whether the low sanctions imposed by the District Business Conduct Committee for District No. 1 ("DBCC") were warranted in light of the findings of violations.
 This matter was decided by the National Adjudicatory Council, which, as approved by the Securities and Exchange Commission, became the successor to the NBCC on January 16, 1998.